youngtuotuo/youngtuotuo.github.io/_posts/2024-02-28-how-difficult-it-is-to-focus-more-than-30-minutes-nowdays.md

 By means of focus, I refer to stick to one single complicated mission for a long time.
 You can still rest, drink, go to pee in this period, but you won't transfer to another mission.

 I don't refer to sitting like a robot to finish classical Asian educational style homework.
 (For any Asian feels racism here, I'm a fucking Taiwanese.)

 ---

-For those programmers have the improving mindset, each of them will agree the simple phrase "*Just learn everything.*" (Basics, not trend.)
-This is a life long decision.
-It's good to let us keep learning, accept new concepts, filter useless stuffs, etc.

-I love this take, and I also believe this take will guide me to learn how the tech transforms.
-I believe in "*The more I know, the more I feel comfortable in tech.*" The internet connects all the world, the language model gradually replace any learning paradigm, we can easily get any resource we want.
-It's way more easier than before to learn.

-But,

 I found I couldn't focus like I was 10 years ago.
 When I'm reading a tech blog, I frequently transfer to other materials every 2-5 minutes, e.g. Jblow's